Flutter-Bounty-Hunters/flutter_shaders/source/getting-started.md

 ---
 title: Getting Started with Flutter Shaders
-description: Learn how to create stunning visual effects and performant graphics directly in your Flutter applications with this comprehensive guide.
+description: Learn how to create stunning visual effects and performant graphics directly in your
+    Flutter applications with this comprehensive guide.
 layout: layouts/content_page.jinja
 directory: getting-started/
 ---

 # Getting Started with Flutter Shaders
 Shaders in Flutter allow you to create stunning visual effects and performant graphics directly in your Flutter applications.
 This guide will take you from basic concepts to implementing real shader effects in your apps.

+## Integrating Shaders from FlutterShaders.com
+TL;DR: To use a shader from this website:

+1. **Copy the shader code** from the shader page
+2. **Save it** as a `.frag` file in `assets/shaders/`
+3. **Add it to your pubspec.yaml** under `flutter: shaders:`
+4. **Identify the uniforms** the shader expects
+5. **Create a CustomPainter** similar to the example above
+6. **Set the required uniforms** in the `paint` method

 ## What Are Fragment Shaders?
 Fragment shaders are small GPU programs that determine the color of each pixel on the screen.
 Think of them as functions that run in parallel for every pixel, where:

 - **Input**: The pixel's position (coordinates) and custom parameters called uniforms
 - **Output**: A single color value for that pixel

 **NOTE**: Shaders run on the GPU, making them incredibly fast.
 Fragment shaders are typically the final step in the graphics pipeline, which is why they're so efficient for real-time effects.

 ## Flutter + Fragment Shaders
 Flutter is hardware-accelerated, meaning it leverages GPU shaders for rendering.
 Every widget you see - from a simple `Container` to complex blur effects - is ultimately rendered using optimized shaders.
 This is what makes Flutter so smooth and performant across platforms.

 ## Types of Shader Usage in Flutter
 There are three main ways to use custom shaders in Flutter:

 ### 1. Paint from Scratch